SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleKinesisParameters.md

----
-layout: glossary
-title: Add-VSEventsRuleKinesisParameters
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEventsRuleKinesisParameters

 ## SYNOPSIS
-Adds an AWS::Events::Rule.KinesisParameters resource property to the template
+Adds an AWS::Events::Rule.KinesisParameters resource property to the template.
+The KinesisParameters property type specifies settings that control shard assignment for a Kinesis data stream target.

 ## SYNTAX